We Found Love: Europe

 In Harris's native United Kingdom, "We Found Love" debuted at the top of the UK Singles Chart, UK Dance Chart and UK Singles Download Chart on October 9, 2011 – for the week ending date October 15, 2011 – with 87,000 copies sold, despite only having been on sale for four days.
 With "We Found Love" debuting at the top of the UK Singles Chart, Rihanna set a record by becoming the first female solo artist to top the chart six times in five consecutive years, having previously held pole position with "Umbrella", "Take a Bow", "Run This Town", "Only Girl (In the World)" and "What's My Name" between 2007 and 2011.
-It was also Rihanna's sixth and Harris' third number one in the UK.
-The song retained its number-one position on all three charts for three consecutive weeks, selling 92,000 copies in its third week.
+It was also Rihanna's sixth and Harris' third number 1 in the UK.
+The song retained its top position on all three charts for three consecutive weeks, selling 92,000 copies in its third week.
 Total sales for "We Found Love" in the United Kingdom stood at 372,268 after just 24 days.
-In its fifth week, the song fell a place to number two but then in its sixth week, the song returned to number-one for a fourth non-consecutive week and eventually topped the chart for six weeks, resulting in Rihanna overtaking Adele as the artist with the most cumulative weeks at number one in 2011 for a solo female artist, with a total of seven weeks between "We Found Love" and her January release "What's My Name?".
-In addition, in its sixth week at number one, Rihanna scored her second "chart double" of the year when Talk That Talk and "We Found Love" placed at number one on the albums and singles charts, respectively.
+In its fifth week, the song fell a place to number 2 but then in its sixth week, the song returned to number 1 for a fourth non-consecutive week and eventually topped the chart for six weeks, resulting in Rihanna overtaking Adele as the artist with the most cumulative weeks at number 1 in 2011 for a solo female artist, with a total of seven weeks between "We Found Love" and her January release "What's My Name?".
+In addition, in its sixth week at number 1, Rihanna scored her second "chart double" of the year when Talk That Talk and "We Found Love" placed at number 1 on the albums and singles charts, respectively.
 This achievement had not been achieved since 1979 and made Rihanna the first female artist in chart history to score two "chart doubles" in the same year, with the singer's previous album Loud and its second single, 'What's My Name?' topping both charts earlier in 2011.
-By February 2012, the single had racked up 1,006,460 copies in 19 weeks, making it Rihanna's second solo track (third overall) to reach the million sales plateau since October 2011, following "Love the Way You Lie" and "Only Girl (In the World)".
+By February 2012, the single had racked up 1,006,460 copies in nineteen weeks, making it Rihanna's second solo track (third overall) to reach the million sales plateau since October 2011, following "Love the Way You Lie" and "Only Girl (In the World)".
 In November 2012, it was included on 'The Million Sellers' list by the Official Charts Company, consisting of the best-selling singles in the UK that have sold at least one million copies since 1952.
 It charted at number 76 out of a total 123, having sold 1.13 million copies.
 As of February 2016, the song has sold 1.39 million copies in the UK, making it Rihanna's biggest-selling single there.
 "We Found Love" is the 9th best-selling song of all time by a female artist in Britain.